itswzyss/wzyss-personal-blog/_posts/2023-06-18-red-discord-bot.markdown

 ## Let's Get Started
 Before you can host a Red bot, make sure you have the following:

-A server to host the bot (any host with a decent internet connection will do, and if you're looking for a personal recommendation, I use AWS Lightsail).
+A server to host the bot (any host with a decent internet connection will do, and if you're looking for a personal recommendation, this tech-savvy Rex uses AWS Lightsail).
 > If you're a new Lightsail customer, you can get the $10 tier free for three months!
+How fur-tastic!
 {: .prompt-tip }

 ## Obtaining a Bot Token